alchan00/alchan00.github.io/daily-notes/2026-08-29/index.md

 TFAE:
 1. Given any fppf cover U->X pullback induces an equiv of categories from Qcoh(X) to Qcoh(U/X), where the later is the category of descent data.
 2. pi : Qcoh -> sch_fppf is a stack.
+In general when a statement says ~ is a sheaf/ ~ is a stack.
+One should understand this statement as ~ can be glued uniquely from local data.
+(The word local here depends heavily on the topology of the site.)

 The difference between sheaf and stack.